Tim Schadla-Hall

 Richard Timothy Schadla-Hall, FSA (24 September 1947 – 9 January 2023) was a British archaeologist who specialised in the study of how the archaeological discipline interacts with the public.
 He was affiliated with the Institute of Archaeology at University College London in Bloomsbury, central London, where he worked as a Reader in Public Archaeology.

 Life and career

 Schadla-Hall was born on 24 September 1947.
-In 1971, Schadla-Hall gained his BA in archaeology from the University of Cambridge, before attaining his MA there in 1974.
+He was educated at Bridlington Grammar School, and was also a choirboy at Beverley Minster.
+Schadla-Hall went to St Catharine's College, Cambridge to study geography.
+He graduated with a BA in archaeology in 1971, and then completed a post-graduate certificate in education.
 His first book, Tom Sheppard: Hull's Great Collector, was published in 1989.

 From 1985 to 1997, Schadla-Hall and Paul Mellars co-directed an excavation of the Mesolithic settlement site of Star Carr in North Yorkshire; it had previously been excavated by Grahame Clark in the late 1940s and early 1950s.